A parent’s rights to participate actively in a child’s life are precious and they are protected regardless of marital status in Canada.

 If a father opposes the child’s move, he must prove that the proposed change may negatively affect the child — for instance, the schools are of a lower standard or the crime rate higher.
 Because the courts recognize the value of both parents in a child’s upbringing, the judge may consider this in the verdict.

 If the father poses a danger to the child’s safety or wellbeing, a father’s access rights to the child may be refused or removed.
 Alternatively, the provincial court may order supervised visitation or supervised parenting time so that the father can see the child in a facility where meetings are supervised — providing he retains his parental rights.
+In cases where the safety of the child is a concern, these measures aim to prioritize the child’s best interests while still allowing a relationship with the father under controlled conditions.
+Similarly, issues may arise in extended family dynamics, such as grandparents seeking access and navigating situations involving seeing grandchildren against parents’ wishes.
+Courts in certain jurisdictions may intervene to ensure contact if it is deemed beneficial for the child, though the primary focus remains on the child’s health and wellbeing.

 What if the mother does not inform the father of the pregnancy or birth in Alberta?